MRSantos1/web-vizualization-leaflet/README.md

 # Web Data Visualization using Leaflet

 Data markers reflect the magnitude of the earthquake in their size and color.

-Earthquakes with higher magnitudes appear larger and darker in color.Popups provide additional information about the earthquake when a marker is clicked.Legends provide context for map data.
+Earthquakes with higher magnitudes appear larger and darker in color.

+Popups provide additional information about the earthquake when a marker is clicked.Legends provide context for map data.

 ## Summary: